JonasFrey96/Visual-Odom-Pipeline/README.md

 # Visual-Odom-Pipeline
-Implementing a Visual Odometry Pipeline for the course Vison Algorithms for Mobile Robotics by Prof. Dr. Davide Scaramuzza ETH Zurich
+Implementing a Visual Odometry pipeline for the course Vision Algorithms for Mobile Robotics by Prof. Dr. Davide Scaramuzza.

 ## Repository Overview:
 - **docs** report images and result GIFs
-- **notebooks** notebook for prototyping
+- **notebooks** notebooks for prototyping
 - **results**
 	- kitti
 	- mala